mikechao/tic-tac-toe-ai/docs/backend-plan.md

 - Frontend must include `playerOneModel`/`playerTwoModel` strings and `totalRounds` so the backend can persist match context (board variant + participant models); the backend infers matchup type purely from those identifiers
 - Frontend supplies `currentRound` and `winner` so the backend can store leaderboard-friendly metadata without inferring from move order
 - Backend always returns its own `roundId` so the UI can correlate retries; client-provided `roundId` values are treated as advisory only
+- Backend returns a `matchId` on the first submission; the UI must persist it locally and include it in subsequent rounds so all recaps for a multi-round session stay linked

 ### Local Docker workflow (optional)